gbirke/akiro/README.md

 ### 0.3 Speed up data entry
 - [ ] Separate amount page screen, calculator style (Look ma, no keyboard)
 - [ ] Store last envelope and account of each payee, select them when payee is selected
+- [ ] Add "Cancel" button to search/entry fields in payee selection

 ### 0.4 Geolocation
 - [ ] Store geolocation of each payee, put payees in 1 km radius/rectangle in a "near you" section at the top of the list